longhorn/longhorn/enhancements/20220428-storage-network-through-grpc-proxy.md

 - Add `k8s.v1.cni.cncf.io/networks` annotation to pods that involve data transfer.
 The annotation will use the value from the storage network setting.
 Multus will attach a secondary network to pods with this annotation.
   - Engine instance manager pods
   - Replica instance manager pods
-  - Backing image data source pods
+  - Backing image data source pods.
+Data traffic between replicas and backing image data source.
-  - Backing image manager pods
+  - Backing image manager pods.
+Data traffic in-between backing image managers.

 - Add new `storageIP` to `Engine`, `Replica` and `BackingImageManager` CRD status.
 The storage IP will be use to communicate to the instance processes.